 This summer I had the opportunity to work with Raleigh architects, Clearscapes in downtown, for the brand new John Chavis Memorial Park Community Center.
 It is an historic park that was a major marker for African-Americans during the Jim Crow era and continues to be integral to the local community today.
 The new community center is the heart of upgrades to the park, which includes a variety of indoor and outdoor spaces.

 As photographer, I felt my task wasn’t merely to present this vibrant, colorful structure, but comprehensively document its scaling and urban landscaping, how the local community embraced the design, and building’s transformation during the day.
-It’s such a dynamic, energetic building for visitors to respond to inside and out and I had some spectacular skies to work with.
+After evaluating the location, I intended to convey resilience, rhythm, energy and tactility.
+It’s such a dynamic building for visitors to respond to inside and out and I had some spectacular skies to work with.

 I love how the ramp is integrated with the sweeping monument signage that helps balance the looming curve of the second floor mass cantilevered above.